ehooo/ia_example/README.md

 ```
 * With Docker-compose
   * __NOTE :__ In docker compose will be deployed two containers,
 one with the API other with TensorFlow.
+Also include [Prometheus](https://prometheus.io/) monitoring system.
 ```shell
 docker-compose up -d
 ```